Oranges and Lemons: Song settings

-A setting of the full Tommy Thumb's Pretty Song Book version for choir was written by Bob Chilcott.
-Entitled "London Bells", it is the third movement of "Songs and Cries of London Town" (2001).
+Bob Chilcott's "London Bells", the third movement of his Songs and Cries of London Town (2001) is a setting for choir of the song's version from Tommy Thumb's Pretty Song Book.

-Benjamin Till composed music based upon the nursery rhyme which was performed in 2009 at St Mary-le-Bow, London to honour 150 years of the great bell, Big Ben.
+Benjamin Till composed music based upon the nursery rhyme which was performed in 2009 at St Mary-le-Bow, London, to commemorate 150 years of the Palace of Westminster's great bell, Big Ben.